Texas border town mayor says people swimming into U.S. very common

 RELATED LINKS | PHOTOS: Border Patrol monitors people swimming between Mexico and U.S.

-Mayor Saenz said the city works closely with state and federal law enforcement agencies, noting a good relationship with the U.S. Border Patrol.
-You can see his thoughts on that below:
+Saenz said the city works closely with state and federal law enforcement agencies, noting a good relationship with the U.S. Border Patrol.
+You can listen to his thoughts on that below:

 Saenz also stressed the importance of a strong relationship with its neighbor to the south, Nuevo Laredo.

-Note: Editor’s Note: Border Report was not able to catch up with Mayor Saenz in person due to the need to get back on the road and continue our trip.
-We provided him with questions and his office taped his responses.